Matt Schwartz: Career

 In 2014, Schwartz co-wrote and produced Madison Beer's "Unbreakable" and Cheryl Cole's "Only Human."
 He also contributed to Selah Sue's album Reason and worked with artists such as Union J, Ruen Brothers, Holychild, and Pitbull.
 In 2015, "Outlines" by Mike Mago featuring Dragonette reached No. 8 on the UK Singles Chart.
 Schwartz also collaborated with All Tvvins on their debut album and NERVO on Collateral, co-producing tracks including "The Other Boys" featuring Minogue, Jake Shears, and Nile Rodgers, as well as Avicii's "You're Gonna Love Again."

 In 2016, Schwartz co-wrote and produced Selah Sue's "Fear Nothing," which won the North Vision Song Contest in Zurich.
 In 2018, he produced Yungblud's self-titled EP and Peking Duk's "Wasted."
 Schwartz co-produced Yungblud's The Underrated Youth EP in 2019, which entered the UK charts at No. 6, and also worked on the singles "Loner" and "11 Minutes" featuring Halsey and Travis Barker.

 In 2020, Schwartz co-produced and co-wrote Yungblud's second album, Weird!, which topped the UK charts.
 He produced and co-wrote "Patience" by KSI featuring Yungblud and Polo G in 2021, which reached No. 1 on the UK Big Top 40.
 In 2022, he worked on Yungblud's third album, including singles "Tissues" and "Don't Feel Like Feeling Sad Today."

+In 2025, Schwartz produced, programmed, and mixed YUNGBLUD’s live cover of Black Sabbath’s “Changes”, which was released as a charity single and won the Grammy Award for Best Rock Performance.
+In the same year, Schwartz was also nominated for Best Rock Song at the 68th Annual Grammy Awards (2026) for co-writing YUNGBLUD’s “Zombie”. and the album Idols was also nominated for Best Rock Album at the 68th Annual Grammy Awards (2026), on which Schwartz served as the primary producer, producing all standard-edition tracks.